errolpascua/errolpascua.github.io/projects.md

 ---

-### Secure Key Provisioning & Trust Flows

-**Problem:**
-Ensure cryptographic keys transition safely from development to production environments.

-**What I Worked On:**
-- Secure key provisioning workflows backed by hardware-rooted trust
-- Firmware metadata handling for provisioning and signing workflows
-- Validation of key migration paths from volatile to non-volatile storage

----

 ## Personal & Side Projects

 These projects reflect my interest in hands-on engineering, rapid iteration, and building practical tools.